Rules

 42) FIGHTING:

--Premium hockey group understands that tempers can flare up and things can get heated at times.
-However, we do not tolerate nor allow any fights in our league.
+We do not tolerate nor allow any fights in our league.
 All fights will result in ejections for all parties involved and suspensions for those same parties.
-The minimum suspension for a fight will be 3 games, however this is a minimum and repeat offender will receive stricter punishments.

 43) ATTEMPT TO INJURE: